KaanAlkir/Inverse-Reinforcement-Learning-for-Mean-field-Games-with-Average-Reward/README.md

 ## References

+<a id="ref1"></a>
-[1] Ş. K. Alkır and N. Saldı, “Inverse Reinforcement Learning for Mean-field Games with Average Reward Criterion,” *2025 IEEE 64th Conference on Decision and Control (CDC)*, pp. 7272–7277, 2025.
+[1] Ş. K. Alkır and N. Saldı, “[Inverse Reinforcement Learning for Mean-field Games with Average Reward Criterion](https://doi.org/10.1109/CDC57313.2025.11312818),” *2025 IEEE 64th Conference on Decision and Control (CDC)*, pp. 7272–7277, 2025.

+<a id="ref2"></a>
-[2] J. Subramanian and A. Mahajan, “Reinforcement learning in stationary mean-field games,” *Proceedings of the 18th International Conference on Autonomous Agents and MultiAgent Systems (AAMAS)*, 2019.
+[2] J. Subramanian and A. Mahajan, “[Reinforcement learning in stationary mean-field games](https://www.ifaamas.org/Proceedings/aamas2019/pdfs/p251.pdf),” *Proceedings of the 18th International Conference on Autonomous Agents and MultiAgent Systems (AAMAS)*, 2019.